tinglesoftware/dependabot-azure-devops/docs/migrations/v1-to-v2.md

 - Resolve the [numerous private feed/registry authentication issues](https://github.com/tinglesoftware/dependabot-azure-devops/discussions/1317) that currently exist in V1;
 - More closely align the update logic with the GitHub-hosted Dependabot service;

-The task now uses [Dependabot CLI](https://github.com/dependabot/cli) to perform dependency updates, which is the _[current]_ recommended approach for running Dependabot.

-See [extension task architecture](../extension.md#architecture) for more technical details on changes to the update process.
+The task now uses [Dependabot CLI](https://github.com/dependabot/cli) to perform dependency updates, which is the _[currently]_ recommended approach for running Dependabot.
+See [extension task architecture](../extension.md#architecture) for more details on the technical changes and impact to the update process.

 # Breaking changes V1 → V2